nckz/jupyter-pdf-report/README.md

 # Advanced Discussion
 The `build_pdf` function shown in the example usage is a dictionary that can support several directives i.e. 'title', 'header', 'footer', 'date',  and 'author'.
-These are all optional, if they arent't included in the arg to `build_pdf`, the Jupyter defaults will be used.
+These are all optional, if they aren't included in the argument to `build_pdf`, the Jupyter defaults will be used.

 The header and footer make use of the 'fancyhdr' package.